mlss-2019/tutorials/README.md

 In order to get jupyter working, do the following from a terminal (note: this is how I do it on Linux, let me know if we need to do it another way on another platform)

-1. Run `sudo docker run -p 8888:8888 isakfalk/mlss`, this will start the image we pulled (`isakfalk/mlss`) and forward the port 8888 us on port 8888.
+1. Run `docker run -p 8888:8888 isakfalk/mlss`, this will start the image we pulled (`isakfalk/mlss`) and forward the port 8888 us on port 8888.
 2. You should see the following in your terminal
     ![img](./img/docker_jupyter_notebook.png)